tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

 Your YAML configuration file for Postgres, MySQL, and SQL Server must contain the following information.

-  - `id` - The id of the database from your Tidal Migrations account.
+  - `id` - The id of the database from your Tidal account.
 You can find it in the URL bar when looking at a database instance. ex.
-If you are viewing a database instance in Tidal Migrations, the URL will show https://demo2.tidalmg.com/#/database_instances/111 in this case 111 is the database instance ID.
+If you are viewing a database instance in Tidal, the URL will show https://demo2.tidalmg.com/#/database_instances/111 in this case 111 is the database instance ID.
   - `name` - A common name for your database could be the same or different from db_name, but this value is arbitrary and only for your reference.
   - `engine` - The database vendor, either `SQL Server`, `MySQL`, or `PostgreSQL`, it is not case sensitive.
   - `host` - The hostname of the server that the database is located on and is accessible via a network connection from your current device and location.